-Lesson learned, we need to test the packages in the opam repository more often.
+Lesson learned, we need to test the packages on the opam repository more often.
 Two tools in current usage can automate such testing: opamcheck and opam-health-check.

 The two tools attack the problem with a different angle.
-The opam-health-check monitoring tool is developed to check the coherency of the opam repository, for released OCaml versions.
+The opam-health-check monitoring tool is developed to check the health of the opam repository, for released OCaml versions.

-In a complementary way, opamcheck was written by Damien Doligez to check how well new versions of the OCaml compiler fare in terms of building the packages in the opam repository.
+In a complementary way, opamcheck was built by Damien Doligez to check how well new versions of the OCaml compiler fare in term of building the opam repository.

 The aim here is twofold.
-First, we want to detect expected breakages that are just a sign that a package needs to be updated before the final release of the new compiler version.
-The earliest we catch those, the more time the maintainers have to patch their packages.
+First, we want to detect expected breakages that are just a sign that a package needs to be updated in advance.
+The earliest we catch those, the more time the maintainers have to patch their packages before the new release.
 Second, we want to detect unexpected compatibility issues and breakages.

 Opam and the PRs

-There is another possible use of opamcheck that is probably much more useful to the anxious OCaml developer: opamcheck can be used to check that a PR or an experimental branch does not break opam packages.
+There is another possible use that is probably much more useful to the anxious OCaml developer: opamcheck can be used to check that a PR or an experimental branch does not break opam packages.
 A good example is #8900: this PR proposes to remove the special handling of abstract types defined inside the current module.
-This special case looks nice locally, but it allows to write some code which is valid if and only if it is located in the right module, without any possibility to correct this behaviour by making module signatures more precise.
+This special case looks nice locally, but it enables to write some code which is valid if and only if it is located in the right module, without any possibility to correct this behaviour by precising module signatures.

 This was another task for opamcheck.
 First, I added a new opamcheck option to easily check any pull request on the OCaml compiler.
 After some work, there was some good news: this pattern is mostly unused in the current opam repository.

-Knowing whether there are any opam packages that rely on this feature is definitively a big help when taking these decisions.
+Knowing if there are any opam packages that rely on this feature is definitively a big help when taking those decisions.